corelan/EncFSGui/README.md

 - OSXFuse

-## Running EncFSGUi : Installing dependencies on OSX
+## Running EncFSGUI: Installing dependencies on OSX

 (this procedure should work on Yosemite and El Capitan, as those are the 2 versions that I am using myself)